The directed landscape is a black noise: Estimates on three-dimensional Bessel processes

+To bound the covariance in \cref{s:prooft1} using the mixing result of \cref{s:spatialmixing}, we need to obtain a good lower bound on the distance of two sets given by the union of intervals.
+The notation $\Gamma(f,g,\epsilon)$ from \eqref{gamm} is a distance between two sets, but those two sets may not be unions of intervals.
+To turn them into unions of intervals, we will use \cref{numberneeded} later.

-\begin{proof} This random variable is bounded above by By scale invariance of the Bessel process, we know that the above random variable has the same law as Let $p$ be an even integer, and take the $p^{th}$ moment, then apply Fubini to interchange the integral and expectation.
-We obtain that By \cref{l:besselbound} the integrand is bounded above by where $s_0:=0$.
+\begin{proof} The random variable $N_{\epsilon}(R)$ takes values in the positive integers and is bounded above by By scale invariance of the Bessel process, we know that the above random variable has the same law as Let $p$ be an even integer, and take the $p^{th}$ moment, then apply Fubini to interchange the integral and expectation.
+We obtain By \cref{l:besselbound} the integrand is bounded above by where $s_0:=0$.
 The fact that previous integral is finite follow from this bound. \end{proof}